racheldolan/WDI-PROJECT-3/README.md

  - Rachel Dolan

  What's in your fridge application has been designed and developed by Linda Le, Rachel Dolan and Natasha Ramburrun.
+The idea is that users can search on the app for recipes based on the ingredients they already have at home, for convenience and to cut down on wastage.

- The project was planned using the project management tool trello.
-We also worked as a team to complete a wireframe which highlighted the user experience.
+ The project was planned using the project management tool trello, and we devised the user experience using wireframes on draw.io.

  #### App development

- For the build process we used the spoonacular API also known as market mashape.
+Our application was built around the spoonacular API which was central to our idea.
 Using this API allowed us to search by ingredients and list all the relevant recipes.
 We included the API which enables us to filter by the diet requirement and implemented an autocomplete functionality.

  We created an app which includes the REStful routes allowing the user to be able to register and login in with authentication.
 The user can log on to their profile page, create and delete comments/ratings and favourite and unfavourite recipes.

  #### Lessons Learnt

- Challenges -
+Initially we wanted to be able to sort recipes based on the number of missing or included ingredients, but too late into the project we realised that the type of request we were making didn't include this information.
+We were able to include it in a subsequent request made to the API based on an individual recipe.

- the API used has some challenges firstly the documentation and user experience in developing with the API was not simple, and instructions were not easy to follow.
+However, we were able to still include this information and instead we were able to add another filter feature which allows the user to input any dietary requirements, including pescatarian, gluten-free etc.

- The API data has no consistency as we found some random non-related pictures when searching.
+Throughout the process we also encountered some challenges using the API, including incorrect and inconsistent data.